intel/dffml/docs/arch/alice/discussion/0036/reply_0057.md

 Ah ha!
 The rapture is when we begin to upload our minds into Alice.
 We’ll live forever disconnected from our bodies.
+Or rather.
+Our soul, our strategic plans and principles will.